Jeffrey Quill: Early years

 Quill was born at Littlehampton, Sussex, the youngest of the five children of Arthur Maxwell Quill and Emily Molesworth Kindersley.
 He was educated at Lancing College, which overlooked Shoreham aerodrome, at that time a small grass field with old hangars and a wooden hut for a flying club.
 While at Lancing, Quill became Captain of Gibbs House (1930) and Prefect (1931).
 He played in the Cricket XI (1930–31); Football XI (1929–30); and was Sergeant in the Officers' Training Corps, Cert.
 A. Long before he left school in 1931, the nearby aerial activity had prompted Quill to seek a non-commissioned career in the Royal Air Force.
 While still a pupil at Lancing, he attended the famous annual RAF displays at Hendon.
 Two years later he participated in the event.

 Aviation career

 At the age of 18, Quill was accepted into the Royal Air Force as an acting pilot officer.
 He learned to fly on Avro Tutor biplanes at No. 3 Flying Training School at Grantham, and went solo after the short time of 5 hours 20 minutes (9 hours being regarded as the norm).
 He graduated to Siskin IIIA advanced trainers, and his flying ability was assessed as exceptional.
 In September 1932 he joined No. 17 Squadron RAF at Upavon, where he began flying Bristol Bulldog fighters.
 While with 17 Squadron he took part in the Royal Air Force display at Hendon in June 1933, demonstrating low flying in a mock bombing attack.
 He flew as often as possible to familiarise himself with the aeroplane, practising aerobatics and flying in cloud.
+The squadron also carried out service trials of new fighters in support of the Aeroplane and Armament Experimental Establishment, with Quill taking part in the squadron's evaluation of the Armstrong Whitworth A.W.16.
 He was well aware of the dangers of flying and later wrote: